Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Red Feather was Black Shawl Woman's brother, and thus Crazy Horse's brother-in-law (Standing Bear family photo from Crazy Horse: A Lakota Life by Kingsley M. Bray).

-Personally, I doubt the authenticity of this photo.
-Black Shawl Woman died shortly after Crazy Horse in 1877, while the building behind this woman looks like it was built around 1900.
+Personally, I have doubts about the authenticity of this photo for a couple reasons.
+First, Black Shawl Woman died shortly after Crazy Horse in 1877, while the building behind this woman looks too substantial to have existed at Ft.
+Robinson in 1877.
+Secondly, the woman in this photo does not have the emaciated, sunken look of a consumptive near death.

 Here is Red Feather's account of the Battle of the Little Bighorn.